Bou-Mery/Cold-email-Gen-project/README.md

 2. Enter a job posting URL in the input field

-3. Click "Submit" to generate a personalized cold email
+3. Click "Generate Email" to generate a personalized cold email

 The application will:
 - Extract relevant information from the job posting